DEBATE ON EUROPE

-Together with Danish Confederation of Trade Unions, the Confederation of Danish Industry, New Europe, the European Movement, Forum for International Cooperation, Democratic Europe Organisation, Socialist Adult Education Association, Europe Direct Bornholm, and Inventio Group, the Danish Board of Technology and the Europe’s People’s Forum have proposed the Danish Parliament to carry out a Danish Democratic Forum on Danish priorities for the future of the EU
+Together with Danish Confederation of Trade Unions, the Confederation of Danish Industry, New Europe, Forum for International Cooperation, Democratic Europe Organisation, Socialist Adult Education Association, Europe Direct Bornholm, and Inventio Group, the Danish Board of Technology and the Europe’s People’s Forum have proposed the Danish Parliament to carry out a Danish Democratic Forum on Danish priorities for the future of the EU

 On our EUROPEAN MEDIA MONITOR page, you can find uncensored all the latest articles that have been published in 4000 online media and cover the themes that EPF currently works with in its peoples’ debates, its Think Tanks’ Thoughts and its Glimpses of Europe.

 EMM also offers you all coverage of activities from the many organisations registered with Europe’s People’s Forum, dealing with citizens and democracy.